easybuilders/easybuild/docs/Installation.rst

 latest EasyBuild version for you together with an environment module for it - and yes, we use EasyBuild for doing so.

+..
+XXX - UPDATE BY VERSION, below

 .. tip::
-  All you really need as dependencies is `Python 2.4 (or 2.x)` XXX - UPDATE BY VERSION and `environment modules` (C, Tcl or Lmod variants) installed on your system, beforehand.
+  All you really need as required `dependencies`_ are `Python 2.4 (or 2.x)` and `environment modules` (Tcl/C or Lmod variants) installed on your system, beforehand.
-  Practically speaking, `a compiler able to build GCC` is desired for initiating most software builds, yet EasyBuild does not restrict you in what is possible.
+  Practically speaking, `a compiler able to build GCC` is desired for initiating most software builds, yet the EasyBuild framework, by itself, does not restrict you in what is possible.

 Bootstrapping procedure
 ~~~~~~~~~~~~~~~~~~~~~~~